software-engineering-2023/Gymaweya/README.md

 ## Access
--after visiting website home page and clicking login -user can use admin as username to review admin interface -same for banker and client interfaces
+-after visiting website home page and clicking login -user can use admin as username to review admin interface -banker for banker interface
+-client for client interface

 ## Conclusion